-- 108. The Board shall have the following three Commissions: the Commission on Trade in Goods and Services, and Commodities; the Commission on Investment, Technology and Related Financial Issues; and the Commission on Enterprise, Business Facilitation and Development. - 109.
+- 109. The Board shall have the following three Commissions: the Commission on Trade in Goods and Services, and Commodities; the Commission on Investment, Technology and Related Financial Issues; and the Commission on Enterprise, Business Facilitation and Development. - 110.
 The Commission on Trade in Goods and Services, and Commodities will deal with the areas defined in paragraph 91.
-Within these areas, it will deal with the issues identified in paragraph 91 (i)-(ii), (iv)-(v). - 110.
+Within these areas, it will deal with the issues identified in paragraph 91 (i)-(ii), (iv)-(v). - 111.
 The Commission on Investment, Technology and Related Financial Issues will deal with the areas defined in paragraphs 87-91.
-Within these areas, it will deal with the issues identified in paragraphs 89 (a)-(g) and 91 (iii); 89 (k)-(m); and 87 (i). - 111.
+Within these areas, it will deal with the issues identified in paragraphs 89 (a)-(g) and 91 (i)-(iii); 89 (k)-(m); and 87 (i). - 112.
 The Commission on Enterprise, Business Facilitation and Development will deal with the areas defined in paragraphs 88-90, 92-94 and 86-87.
-Within these areas, it will deal with the issues identified in paragraphs 89 (h)-(j), 94, and 87 (i)-(iii). - 112.
-The Conference decides that an executive session of the Board should be convened, not later than 10 July 1996, in order to establish the above three Commissions and to identify, in accordance with the relevant Board resolution 352 (XXXIV) of 20 November 1987, two agenda items from their respective priority issues for their first sessions.
+Within these areas, it will deal with the issues identified in paragraphs $89 \, (h)-(j)$ , 94, and $87 \, (i)-(iii)$ . - 113.
+The Conference decides that an executive session of the Board should be convened, not later than 10 July 1996, in order to establish the above three Commissions and to identify, in accordance with the relevant Board Decision 115 of 1989, two agenda items from their respective priority issues for their first sessions.